joric/oneliners/README.md

 print(i)
 ```

-To swap values you can use either `exec` (the usual `a,b=b,a` works inline only if you use semicolons) or a temporary variable.
+To swap values you can use either `exec` (the usual `a,b=b,a` works inline only with semicolons) or a temporary variable.

 Example: